Significant Case Histories of Pressure Vessel Failures

 Texas City, USA (2005):

-• Incident: A distillation tower at the BP refinery overfilled, leading to a release of hydrocarbons which ignited, causing a massive explosion.
+• Incident: A distillation tower at the BP refinery overfilled, leading to the release of hydrocarbons, which ignited and caused an explosion.

 • Consequences: 15 workers were killed, and over 170 were injured.

-• Lesson: Proper instrument calibration, operator training, and maintaining safety protocols even during startup/shutdown processes are crucial.
+• Lesson: Proper instrument calibration, operator training, and strict adherence to safety protocols are crucial even during startup and shutdown processes.

 Methyl Isocyanate Leak, Bhopal, India (1984):